vlinderstichting/moths/README.md

   classification layer trained.
 This can be changed via 3 hyperparameters:
     1. `lit.unfreeze_backbone_epoch_start`: at what epoch start unfreezing
     2. `lit.unfreeze_backbone_epoch_duration`: how many epochs it takes to unfreeze
-    3. `lit.unfreeze_backbone_percentage`: how many are unfrozen at the end
+    3. `lit.unfreeze_backbone_percentage`: how many layers are unfrozen at the end

 - todo: mixup, cutmix